ThanasisTh/RateLimiting/README.md

 * The app uses HSTS headers and HTTPS redirection to supplement Basic Authentication, but a port must be available for the middleware to redirect an insecure request to HTTPS.
 If no port is available redirection to HTTPS doesn't occur.

 ## Execution
- This is a C# .Net Core project, it can be built & run instantly by importing it in Visual Studio (Code), or simply using `dotnet run` from the project's root directory.
+ This is a C# .Net Core 3.1 project, it can be built & run instantly by importing it in Visual Studio (Code), or simply using `dotnet run` from the project's root directory.

 ## Testing
- During development I tested request functionality using Postman, I have included 6 example requests (register, authenticate and random for 2 different users) in a Postman collection file.
+ During development I tested request functionality using Postman, I have included 7 example requests (register, authenticate and random for 2 different users and the admin modify request) in a Postman collection file.

 ## Assumptions
 * Using an in memory database to store users, let's assume we don't care about duplicate usernames/passwords.
 Basic Authentication succeeds as long as the provided credentials are valid.